jtsteinbach/sandbox/README.md

 With no argument, lists branches, marking the current one and showing each tip.
 With a name, creates a branch pointing at the current save.
 Branch names must be single path components (no `/`, no leading `-`).

 With `-r` (long: `--remove`), deletes the named branch's *pointer* — never the current branch, and never the last one.
-The saves it pointed at stay in the object store and the journal untouched (removal is itself a journaled operation, so a branch deleted behind sb's back via direct SQL is still flagged by `verify`).
+The saves it pointed at stay in the object store and the journal untouched, and `verify` keeps re-checking them (removal is itself a journaled operation, so a branch deleted behind sb's back via direct SQL is still flagged by `verify`).

 ### `sb switch <branch>`

-Moves to a branch: rewrites the working folder to match its latest save and updates the current-branch pointer. **Refuses to run with unsaved changes** — save first, or `restore` the files you want to drop.
+Moves to a branch: rewrites the working folder to match its latest save and updates the current-branch pointer. **Refuses to run with unsaved changes** — save first, or `sb undo -p` the files you want to drop.
 File writes during switch are atomic (write-to-temp, then rename), and directories emptied by the switch are pruned.

 ### `sb merge <branch> [--no-verify]`